w3f/Grants-Program/applications/ArtZero_InkWhale.md

 The ArtZero is a decentralized NFT marketplace on the Aleph Zero blockchain.
 It is the first NFT marketplace on Aleph Zero, allows everyone to Create, Buy, Bid, Sell, or just Collect Aleph Zero-based NFTs.
 The platform comes with its native Praying Mantis Predators NFT Collection, which NFT owners can stake for share of platform profit and other perks.
 ArtZero also provides a launchpad to let anyone to launch their NFT Collection.

 Ink Whale lets stakers earn fixed interest and other rewards for locking up your tokens or NFTs.
-In this article, we will guide you how you can add utilities to your NFT Collections through NFT staking and farming.
 Unlike traditional yield farming, where you need to deposit tokens into a liquidity pool to get token rewards, NFT farming uses NFTs instead.
 The main goal of NFT farming is to create liquidity and utility for NFTs.

 The Smart Contracts of ArtZero and Ink Whale use Ink!
 Substrate are currently working on Aleph Zero but the Smart Contracts can be deployed on any parachains that support Ink!